huggingface/transformers/docs/source/custom_datasets.rst

 This tutorial will take you through several examples of using 🤗 Transformers models with your own datasets.
 The guide shows one of many valid workflows for using these models and is meant to be illustrative rather than definitive.
-We show examples of reading in several data formats, preprocessing the data for several types of tasks, and then preparing the data into PyTorch/TensorFlow ``dataset`` objects which can easily be used either with :class:`~transformers.Trainer`/:class:`~transformers.TFTrainer` or with native PyTorch/TensorFlow.
+We show examples of reading in several data formats, preprocessing the data for several types of tasks, and then preparing the data into PyTorch/TensorFlow ``Dataset`` objects which can easily be used either with :class:`~transformers.Trainer`/:class:`~transformers.TFTrainer` or with native PyTorch/TensorFlow.

 We include several examples, each of which demonstrates a different type of common downstream task: